Aeonss/ChefMeUp/README.md

 ```bash
 /item?storeid=STOREID&q=QUERY
 ```
-* Returns a queried list of items in the given store (with the storeId)
+* Returns a json list of json objects in the given store (with the storeId)
     * storeId
     * price
     * description